- High-level languages offer hardware abstraction, simplifying programming and reducing the need to handle memory and addressing manually.

 How do high-level languages work?

-How high-level languages work It is based on the translation of the code that programmers write (source code) into a format that machines can understand (machine code).
-This process is carried out through translator programs as compilers or interpreters.
+High-level languages work by translating the code written by programmers (source code) into a format that machines can understand (machine code).
+This process is carried out using translator programs such as compilers or interpreters.

 A compiler takes all the source code and translates it into an executable program before running it.
 An interpreter, on the other hand, translates and runs the code line by line, which can be more efficient for certain applications but less fast overall.

-Through this process, developers can write bar code in an understandable language without having to worry about the machine language, thus achieving more agile and flexible development.
+Thanks to this process, developers can write code in an understandable language without having to worry about machine language , thus achieving a more agile and flexible development.

 Popular examples of high-level languages